roosaramendis/DRAGON-VOICEMODE/README.md

 # How to setup

-fist you need to set input device to your microphone [![step 1](https://github.com/roosaramendis/DRAGON-VOICEMODE/blob/voice-changer/preview_images/step%201.png)]()
+First you need to set input device to your microphone [![step 1](https://github.com/roosaramendis/DRAGON-VOICEMODE/blob/voice-changer/preview_images/step%201.png)]()

 then you need to select virtual audio device input as output device in software.i recomend to use vb cable as your virtual